Genocides' Silent Witnesses Project Statement

 With each frame I shoot, I reflect on the ethics of seeing.
 I invite you to consider our personal and collective responsibility of bearing witness.

 After declaring "never again" we have collectively enabled the perpetrators of genocide over one dozen times since the end of World War Two.
 This ongoing project looks at the continuity of genocide and uses the landscape to metaphorically connect the post-World War Two genocides.
 In fact it is us as humans that are the real connective tissue between each occurrence of genocide across the world.

 I am deeply grateful to Yahad-In Unum, the French non-profit organization started by Father Patrick Desbois to investigate the genocide of the Second World War for providing detailed location data of unmarked mass graves in Poland and Ukraine.
 Further, I was only able to identify several locations of acts of genocide in Poland thanks to the research that the Office of Rabbi Michael Schudrich, Chief Rabbi of Poland, so openly shared with me.
-I am currently in pre-production to continue shooting this project in Bosnia and Rwanda in 2017.
-This gallery showcases only a small selection of this ongoing project.
-For more information, please contact firstname.lastname@example.org.
+I am currently in post-production working on new images shot in Rwanda in 2018 and am in pre-production planning to shoot in Bosnia 2019.